 2. Facilitate a culture of flexibility

 One of the key lessons learnt during lockdown is that, going forward, remote or hybrid working is likely to be the rule rather than the exception.
-According to a recent BBC survey of 50 of the UK’s biggest employers, covering over 1 million workers, 43 said they had no plans to bring workers back to the office full-time once restrictions are eased.
+According to a recent BBC survey of 50 of the UK’s biggest employers (covering over a million workers), 43 employers said they had no plans to bring employees back to the office full-time once restrictions are eased.

 Company culture must therefore become more accepting, open and flexible, with strategies adapted to take this into account, says Susy Roberts, executive coach and founder of people development consultancy Hunter Roberts.